DontUseCheats/url-shortener/README.md

 ---

+## Phase 5 - CI/CD with GitHub Actions

+### What is CI/CD and why it matters
+Without CI/CD, every time you make a change you have to manually:
+- Run tests
+- Build a new Docker image
+- Push it to ECR
+- SSH into EC2
+- Pull the new image and restart containers

+With CI/CD, merging to main triggers all of that automatically.
+You still control when things go to production by deciding when to merge — CI/CD just handles all the deployment work after that decision.

+Important clarification: CI/CD doesn't automatically update the main branch.
+You still merge manually.
+What's automated is everything that happens after the merge.

+### CI vs CD — the distinction
+CI (Continuous Integration) — every push to main automatically runs your tests.
+Catches broken code before it reaches production.

+CD (Continuous Deployment) — if tests pass, automatically deploys.
+Builds a new Docker image, pushes to ECR, SSHs into EC2, pulls the new image, restarts containers.

+The full automated flow:
+    You merge feature branch to main
+        ↓
+    GitHub Actions triggers automatically
+        ↓
+    CI: runs unit tests
+        ↓
+    Tests pass?
+        ↓ Yes
+    CD: builds new Docker image
+        ↓
+    Pushes image to ECR
+        ↓
+    SSHs into EC2
+        ↓
+    Pulls new image and restarts containers
+        ↓
+    Live app updated — no manual steps

+### What are tests and why write them
+Tests are separate code files that automatically verify your app works correctly.
+They don't live in main.py — they live in test_app.py.
+The test file never runs in production, only in the CI pipeline.

+The question of what to test: verify the things you wrote, not the libraries you use since those are already tested.
+For this project:
+- POST route returns a short code with 200 status
+- GET route returns a 302 redirect to the correct URL

+### Understanding unittest and mocking
+unittest is Python's built in testing library.
+No installation needed — it comes with Python.

+The challenge: tests need to run without a real MySQL database.
+The CI runner has no database.
+Solution: mock the database connection.

+Mocking means temporarily replacing a real function with a fake one during testing.
+The real logic still runs — only the external dependency (database) gets swapped out.
+This is the industry standard approach.

+    from unittest.mock import patch, MagicMock

+    @patch('main.get_connection')          # replaces get_connection with a fake
+    def test_post_route(self, mock_get_connection):
+        mock_conn = MagicMock()            # fake connection object
+        mock_get_connection.return_value = mock_conn  # fake returns fake conn
+        mock_conn.cursor().fetchone.return_value = None  # no collision found

+@patch temporarily replaces get_connection in main.py with a MagicMock.
+Before the test runs real function gets swapped out.
+After the test finishes real function is restored.
+MagicMock allows any method call on it without crashing — so cursor(), execute(), commit(), close() all just work silently.

+The only value that needs to be explicitly set is fetchone() — it needs to return None so the collision check passes and shorten_url() continues to the INSERT.

+### Why only fake get_connection and not shorten_url
+The rule is: fake anything that talks to an external service. get_company() is the boundary between your code and MySQL. shorten_url() itself doesn't talk to anything external — it just calls get_connection() and does logic.
+So you fake the boundary, test the real logic.

+### Understanding response.headers['Location']
+When Flask calls redirect('https://www.google.com') it doesn't return the URL as text in the response body.
+It returns a 302 response with a Location header that tells the browser where to go.
+The URL lives in the header, not the body — that's the HTTP standard for redirects.

+    self.assertIn('https://www.google.com', response.headers['Location'])

+### The test file

+    import unittest
+    from main import app
+    from unittest.mock import patch, MagicMock

+    class TestApp(unittest.TestCase):
+        def setUp(self):
+            app.config['TESTING'] = True
+            self.client = app.test_client()

+        @patch('main.get_connection')
+        def test_post_route(self, mock_get_connection):
+            mock_conn = MagicMock()
+            mock_get_connection.return_value = mock_conn
+            mock_conn.cursor().fetchone.return_value = None

+            response = self.client.post('/shorten', json={'url': 'https://www.google.com'})

+            self.assertEqual(response.status_code, 200)
+            response_text = response.data.decode('utf-8')
+            self.assertEqual(len(response_text), 6)

+        @patch('main.get_connection')
+        def test_get_route(self, mock_get_connection):
+            mock_conn = MagicMock()
+            mock_get_connection.return_value = mock_conn
+            mock_conn.cursor().fetchone.return_value = ('https://www.google.com',)

+            response = self.client.get('/abc123')

+            self.assertEqual(response.status_code, 302)
+            self.assertIn('https://www.google.com', response.headers['Location'])

+### GitHub Actions workflow file
+Stored at .github/workflows/deploy.yml.
+This file defines the entire pipeline.
+GitHub reads it automatically on every push to main.

+Structure:
+- name — label shown in the Actions tab
+- on: push: branches: [main] — trigger condition
+- jobs — the work to do
+- needs: test — deploy only runs if test passes
+- runs-on: ubuntu-latest — GitHub spins up a fresh Ubuntu VM for each job

+Each job runs on a separate fresh VM — neither job shares anything with the other.
+Both need their own checkout step to get the code.

+    name: CI/CD Pipeline

+    on:
+      push:
+        branches: [main]

+    jobs:
+      test:
+        runs-on: ubuntu-latest
+        steps:
+          - name: Checkout repository code
+            uses: actions/checkout@v4

+          - name: Set up Python
+            uses: actions/setup-python@v5
+            with:
+              python-version: '3.12'

+          - name: Install dependencies
+            run: pip install -r requirements.txt

+          - name: Run tests
+            run: python -m unittest test_app.py

+      deploy:
+        needs: test
+        runs-on: ubuntu-latest
+        steps:
+          - name: Checkout code
+            uses: actions/checkout@v4

+          - name: Configure AWS credentials
+            uses: aws-actions/configure-aws-credentials@v4
+            with:
+              aws-region: us-west-1
+              aws-access-key-id: ${{ secrets.AWS_ACCESS_KEY_ID }}
+              aws-secret-access-key: ${{ secrets.AWS_SECRET_ACCESS_KEY }}

+          - name: Login to Amazon ECR
+            id: login-ecr
+            uses: aws-actions/amazon-ecr-login@v2

+          - name: Build, tag, and push docker image to Amazon ECR
+            env:
+              REGISTRY: ${{ steps.login-ecr.outputs.registry }}
+              REPOSITORY: url-shortener
+              IMAGE_TAG: latest
+            run: |
+              docker build -t $REGISTRY/$REPOSITORY:$IMAGE_TAG .
+              docker push $REGISTRY/$REPOSITORY:$IMAGE_TAG

+          - name: SSH into EC2 and restart containers
+            uses: appleboy/ssh-action@v1.0.0
+            with:
+              host: ${{ secrets.EC2_HOST }}
+              username: ubuntu
+              key: ${{ secrets.EC2_KEY }}
+              script: |
+                aws ecr get-login-password --region us-west-1 | sudo docker login --username AWS --password-stdin 801498844513.dkr.ecr.us-west-1.amazonaws.com sudo docker pull 801498844513.dkr.ecr.us-west-1.amazonaws.com/url-shortener:latest
+                sudo docker compose down
+                sudo docker compose up -d

+### GitHub Secrets
+Credentials the workflow needs are stored as GitHub Secrets — never in code.
+Stored under repo Settings → Secrets and variables → Actions.

+Secrets used:
+- AWS_ACCESS_KEY_ID — authenticates GitHub Actions to AWS
+- AWS_SECRET_ACCESS_KEY — authenticates GitHub Actions to AWS
+- EC2_HOST — the Elastic IP so the workflow knows which server to deploy to
+- EC2_KEY — the private key that lets GitHub Actions SSH into EC2

+${{ secrets.SECRET_NAME }} is how the workflow references them.
+The actual values are never visible in logs or code — substituted securely at runtime.

+### Access keys vs OIDC
+Two ways to authenticate GitHub Actions to AWS:

+Access Keys (what we use) — static credentials stored in GitHub Secrets.
+Simpler to set up.
+Fine for learning projects.

+OIDC (OpenID Connect) — no stored credentials.
+GitHub and AWS establish a trust relationship.
+GitHub gets a temporary token per workflow run.
+More secure, industry standard for production.
+Worth upgrading to later.

+### Obstacle 11 — SSH key not found
+First deploy attempt failed with "ssh: no key found".
+The EC2_KEY secret wasn't being read correctly — the .pem file contents weren't copied completely into GitHub Secrets.
+Fixed by re-adding the secret making sure to copy the entire file including the header and footer lines:

+    -----BEGIN RSA PRIVATE KEY-----
+    ...all content...
+    -----END RSA PRIVATE KEY-----

+### Obstacle 12 — Deploy job appeared stuck
+Deploy job ran for over 5 minutes and appeared frozen.
+It was actually working — pulling the Docker image layer by layer, stopping old containers, initializing MySQL with the healthcheck, and starting Flask.
+The healthcheck makes Flask wait for MySQL to be fully ready before starting which adds time.
+Eventually all steps completed and the pipeline showed green.

+---

 ## Saved for Later
 - Click tracking — log every redirect with timestamp, IP, user agent
 - MySQL named volume — persist data across docker compose down locally
 - AWS RDS — managed cloud database as single source of truth in production
 - Move Flask to port 80/443 with Nginx as reverse proxy
+- Add restart: always to docker-compose for auto-start on EC2 boot
+- Upgrade authentication from access keys to OIDC for production security